shakanvin/Insurance-Claims-Fraud-Detection-System/README.md

-# 📌 Insurance Claims Fraud Detection System

-## 📊 Overview
-This project identifies potentially fraudulent insurance claims using data analysis and rule-based scoring.
-It simulates real-world insurance workflows and provides actionable insights through dashboards.
+The Insurance Claims Fraud Detection System is a data analytics and business analysis project designed to identify potentially fraudulent insurance claims using rule-based scoring and data-driven insights.

----

-## 🎯 Objectives
+This project replicates a real-world insurance workflow by analyzing claims across multiple dimensions such as customer demographics, claim amount, claim frequency, claim type, and geographic location.
+A fraud scoring mechanism is implemented to flag high-risk claims, enabling faster investigation and reducing financial losses.

+The solution combines business analysis practices such as requirement gathering, KPI definition, and process optimization with technical implementation using SQL, Python, and Power BI.
+Interactive dashboards provide stakeholders with insights into fraud trends, high-risk customers, and operational performance.

+Key capabilities include:
+- Fraud detection using business rule-based scoring
-- Detect high-risk claims
+- Identification of high-risk claims and customer patterns
-- Reduce fraud losses
-- Improve claim processing efficiency

----

-## 🧠 Business Problem
-Insurance companies face financial losses due to fraudulent claims.
-Manual detection is slow and inefficient.
-This project introduces a data-driven fraud detection system.

----

-## 📂 Dataset
-- 2000 synthetic insurance claims
-- Includes customer, claim, and fraud data

----

-## ⚙️ Tools Used
-- SQL
-- Power BI
-- Python
-- Excel

----

-## 📊 Key Insights
-- High-value claims (> ₹4L) show higher fraud probability
-- Frequent claims (>6) indicate risk
+- Location-based and claim-type risk analysis
-- Theft & Fire claims in metro cities show higher fraud
-- Pending claims require investigation

----

-## 📈 Dashboard
-- Fraud vs Non-Fraud
-- Claim Amount Analysis
-- Location Risk
-- Customer Segmentation

----

-## 🧾 Deliverables
-- BRD Document
-- Process Flow
-- SQL Analysis
-- Fraud Rules Engine

----

-## 🚀 Outcome
-Improved fraud detection efficiency and reduced manual effort.
+- KPI tracking for fraud detection performance
+- Visualization of fraud trends and operational metrics

+This project demonstrates the ability to bridge business and technology by delivering actionable insights, improving decision-making, and enhancing fraud detection efficiency in the insurance domain.